Home

 I regularly recommend GV-26 as a point that people can apply pressure to for about a minute at a time to increase mental alertness and physical energy.
 Pressure can be applied with the tip of a finger, or for increased effectiveness, with the tip of a fingernail.

-I have found that self-application of pressure to GV-26 is particularly useful for drowsy drivers, providing an almost immediate boost of alertness that can be life-saving.
-GV-26 can also promote mental clarity and focus, useful for when a project is at hand and the brain feels sluggish.
+I have found that self applied pressure to GV-26 is particularly useful for drowsy drivers, as it tends to provide an almost immediate boost of alertness that can be life-saving.
+GV-26 can also promote mental clarity and focus, useful for when a project is at hand and the brain feels a bit sluggish.

 GV-26 is located between your upper lip and nose, about one-third of the way down from the bottom of your nose.
 If you have a copy of Acupressure's Potent Points: a Guide to Self-Care for Common Ailments, you can view a picture of GV-26 on page 94.